 During Jang Bahadur Rana's 1850 visit to London, the first by a ruler of a South Asian state, the Indian News of 17 June reported that he or one of his party had invited `Buxoo', a `Hindoo crossing-sweeper' in St. Paul's Churchyard to join his party.
 The newspaper's reference to his being `proficient in Hindoostanee' (i.e. Hindustani, the lingua franca of northern India) led to the assumption that he was an Indian.
 However, in September 2010 Biswo Paudel published an extract and a partial Nepali translation of an article in another London publication, New Monthly Magazineof July 1850 (p.272-89 of the annual volume), written, probably with the help of a ghost-writer, by the sweeper himself.
 He was in fact a Nepali named Moti Lal Singh, who had been captured by the British during the Anglo-Nepal War of 1814-16, enlisted in the British Indian Army and later made his way to London where he worked as a sweeper for many years before his sudden elevation to fame.
 Jang already had with him as interpreter an Anglo-Indian secretary but engaged Moti Lal as an additional assistant to help him fathom out the strange ways of London and the British.
 It is unclear what happened to Moti Lal when Jang left London in August 1850 but he wrote of missing the wife he had left in Calcutta and most likely accompanied the official party back to India if not back to Nepal itself.

 Paudel's findings (Birsieka Motilal , `Forgotten Motilal') can be read in the 1 September 2010 issue of Himal Khabarpatrika, no.271, p.
 10-11 and the Indian News report is reprinted in John Whelpton, Jang Bahadur in Europe, Kathmandu: Sahayogi, 1983, p.
 232-33.
 In 2013 Krishna Adhikari published a Nepali translation of the article, with an extensive introduction: Belayatma Pahilo Nepali Motilal Sinhako Rahasyamaya Jivan ra unka Aitihasik Alekh [The Mysterious Life of Moti Lal Singh the First Nepali in Britain and his Historic Article], Reading: Centre for Nepal Studies UK.
-The entire original English text, with annotations, will be included in the revised edition of John Whelpton's Jang Bahadur in Europe (1983) to be published by Mandala in Kathmandu in March 2016.
+The entire original English text, with annotations, is included in the revised edition of John Whelpton's Jang Bahadur in Europe (1983) published by Mandala in Kathmandu in 2016.
 Some of the themes in the book are presented in the Powerpoints below.
 The first file accompanied a lecture at the Royal Asiatic Society in London on 18 March 2016.
-The Podcast of the talk itself is available at http://backdoorbroadcasting.net/2016/03/john-whelpton-jang-bahadur-in-europe/ The second and third files are the slightly altered version used with a talk on the same subject at the Social Science Baha in Kathmandu on 30 March 2016 and include the evidence recently uncovered by Krishna Adhikari that Moti Lal accompanied Jang's party at least as far as Paris.
+The Podcast of the talk itself is available at http://backdoorbroadcasting.net/2016/03/john-whelpton-jang-bahadur-in-europe/ The second and third files are the slightly altered versions used with a talk on the same subject at the Social Science Baha in Kathmandu on 30 March 2016 and include the evidence recently uncovered by Krishna Adhikari that Moti Lal accompanied Jang's party at least as far as Paris.
+The fourth file was used in a presentation to the Hong Kong Anthropological Society in February 2017, which included more comparative material from the memoirs of Sheikh Lutfullah Khan, a Muslim traveller who visited London in 1844 as interpreter and secretary to an Indian nobleman.
 The Kathmandu talk and the following question-and-answer question can also be viewed on YouTube.

-The illustration shows Jang Bahadur with the score of the Viennese polka written in his honour during his stay in Europe by one of the Strauss family.
+The illustration shows Jang Bahadur with the score of the polka written in his honour during his stay in Europe by `Strauss', who was probably the French composer, Isaac Strauss, no relation to the Viennese Strauss family.
 The polka itself sounds to me very Viennese and distinctly un-Nepali, but you can listen and judge for yourselves:

 An engraving of St. Paul's Cathedral in the mid-19th. century